BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Conditions-List.md

 ## Eval Condition: `eval`

-This condition allows you to resolve an expression containing variables, and the result will then be interpreted again as an condition.
+This condition allows you to resolve an expression containing placeholders, and the result will then be interpreted again as a condition.

 ```YAML title="Example"
 events: